Subaru Forester vs Outback: A comparison of Subaru crossovers known for long-term dependability and low cost of ownership.

 Compare the Subaru Outback to other competing models:

-The Subaru Forester is a good choice for people looking for a compact SUV.
+The Subaru Forester is an ideal choice for people looking for a compact SUV that cuts out the fat and only leaves the premium meat.
 Like the Subaru Outback, the small crossover is designed for people who enjoy the great outdoors.
 It is also an outstanding car for commuters.

 Compare the Subaru Forester to other competing models: